baggiponte/dealroom-2024-polars/slides.md

 highlighter: shiki
 colorSchema: light
 favicon: favicon/url
-title: 🐻‍❄️ Polars in Action
+title: "🐻‍❄️ Polars: Zero to Hero"
 ---

-# 🐻‍❄️ Polars in Action
+# 🐻‍❄️ Polars: Zero to Hero
 What it is, when to use it, and how to get started

 <div class="absolute bottom-10">